Atlassian System Design Interview: What the Bar Actually Tests

 Values roundBehavioral, cross-functional interviewer45-60 min

-A few things stand out.
-The Karat screen is outsourced to a third-party platform.
-It includes five rapid-fire system design questions (about 4 minutes each) alongside a coding problem.
+The Karat screen is outsourced.
+Per candidate reports, it packs five rapid-fire system design questions into roughly 20 minutes (about 4 minutes each) alongside a coding portion.
 These aren't full designs.
-They're more like "what would you check if this system slowed down" or "how would you scale this component."
+They're more like "what would you check if this slowed down" or "how would you scale this component."
 Debugging intuition, not architecture.
-Think of it as speed dating, but instead of asking about hobbies you're asked about cache eviction policies.
+Speed dating, but instead of hobbies you discuss cache eviction policies.

-The code design round is low-level design (LLD).
-You write working, executable code for something like a snake game, a voting system, or an agent rating service.
+The code design round is low-level design (LLD): you write executable code for something like a snake game, a voting system, or an agent rating service.
 Object-oriented design, not distributed systems.
 Don't confuse it with the system design round.
-They will absolutely judge you differently.

 Team matching happens after you pass all rounds.
-The hiring committee reviews your entire packet.
+The hiring committee reviews your full packet.
 You don't interview for a specific team's codebase.

 What Does the Bar Look Like at Each Level?

 P40 (Mid-Level).
-The interviewer wants to see that you can break a problem into components, identify data models, and sketch a reasonable architecture.
-You're not expected to discuss cache invalidation strategies or partition schemes in depth.
-Asking good clarifying questions and showing structured thinking will carry you.
-Basically, don't draw one big box labeled "backend" and call it a day.
+The interviewer wants to see you break a problem into components, identify data models, and sketch a reasonable architecture.
+You're not expected to debate cache invalidation in depth.
+Good clarifying questions and structured thinking will carry you.
+Don't draw one big box labeled "backend" and call it a day.

 P50 (Senior).
-This is where the bar shifts.
-You need to own the conversation.
-The interviewer expects you to proactively discuss tradeoffs (SQL vs. NoSQL, consistency vs. availability, polling vs. push), propose a schema, define API endpoints, and address scaling concerns before being asked.
+You proactively discuss tradeoffs (SQL vs. NoSQL, consistency vs. availability, polling vs. push), propose a schema, define APIs, and raise scaling concerns before being asked.
 You should be driving the design, not waiting for prompts.
-If the interviewer has to drag information out of you, that's already a signal.
+Expect mid-round requirement changes ("10x the users", "this service goes down") and watch whether you adapt or restart from scratch.

 P60 (Principal).
-The round becomes a cross-team architecture discussion.
-You're expected to reason about multi-tenancy, plugin isolation, observability, and how your design evolves over years.
-Not weeks.
-Years.
-Expect extensibility as a first-class requirement.
-Atlassian's products run on a marketplace model where third-party apps execute inside the platform.
-Showing awareness of tenant isolation, plugin sandboxing, and safe failure boundaries signals principal-level thinking.
+The round becomes a cross-team architecture discussion: multi-tenancy, plugin isolation, observability, and how the design evolves over years.
+Atlassian's marketplace model means third-party apps execute inside the platform, so plugin sandboxing and failure containment are first-class.
 If you've never thought about what happens when someone's Forge app decides to eat all the CPU, start thinking about it now.

 Which Atlassian System Design Questions Actually Come Up?

-Atlassian repeats questions from a fixed bank.
-The topics tend to mirror real collaboration problems, not generic "design Twitter" prompts.
-Based on candidate reports, these are the recurring themes:
+Atlassian repeats questions from a fixed bank that mirrors real collaboration problems, not generic "design Twitter" prompts.
+The recurring themes from candidate reports:

 The pattern is clear.
-Multi-tenancy, real-time collaboration, cross-service data sharing, and workflow customization show up far more often than classic infrastructure-only questions.
-Nobody is going to ask you to design Google's Bigtable here.
+Multi-tenancy, real-time collaboration, cross-service data sharing, and workflow customization show up far more often than pure infrastructure questions.
 They want to know if you can design the thing their customers actually use.

 What Is the Interviewer Actually Scoring?